CopernicaMarketingSoftware/Documentation/Mailerq/5.4/database-access.md

 ## Threads for DNS lookups

-The private DKIM keys that are stored in the database can be configured to be verified against the public keys found in DNS.
+The private DKIM Keys that are stored in the database can be configured to be verified against the public keys found in DNS.
 If this is enabled, MailerQ will do a DNS query for each DKIM key to see if the private key indeed matches the published public key.
 Keys that do not match will not be used.

-Running all these DNS queries may sometimes take a long time, especially if you have a lot of DKIM keys in your database.
+Running all these DNS queries may sometimes take a long time, especially if you have a lot of DKIM Keys in your database.
 To speed things up, you can increase the number of threads that are used for these DNS queries.
 The "database-threads" config file option sets the number of threads to be used for DNS lookups that are triggered by a database reload: